 Maths at Allington

 The teaching of Maths at Allington Primary School follows the programmes of study and objectives set out in the 2014 National Curriculum.
 The objectives are grouped into units of study and the mathematical skills of fluency, reasoning and problem-solving are taught throughout each unit.
-Further information about the maths curriculum can be found in our curriculum document.
+Please see below for the calculation policy.
+Further information about the maths curriculum can also be found in our curriculum document.
 Please see the link below.